cam-alvarez/Math-for-Data-Science/numpy_notes.md

----

-# NumPy and Matplotlib Functionality README

-This README is intended to explain some common functions in NumPy and Matplotlib: `np.zeros`, `np.ones`, `np.eye`, `plt.imshow`, `plt.plot`, and `np.linspace`.
-These functions are essential building blocks for anyone entering the fields of data science, analytics, or scientific computing.

----

 ## NumPy Functions

 NumPy is a Python library for numerical operations and is a backbone for many other scientific computing libraries.